Istrail-Lab/istrail-lab.github.io/content/README.md

 Open VSCode either by using the icon on the dock or using the desktop shortcut.

-Once VSCode is open you want to be sure you have the `istrail-website` folder open.
-You can do this by pressing `File > Open Folder` and then using the new dialog box to navigate to the `istrail-website` folder on your computer.
+Once VSCode is open you want to be sure you have the `istrail-lab.github.io` folder open.
+You can do this by pressing `File > Open Folder` and then using the new dialog box to navigate to the `istrail-lab.github.io` folder on your computer.
 With the folder press `Open`.

-When the `istrail-website` folder is opened in VSCode you should have all the files/folders in the folder listed on the left hand side when the explorer (the icon just under the magnifying glass on the left) is expanded.
-All the markdown files you make should be placed in the `content/` folder, located in the root of `istrail-website`.
+When the `istrail-lab.github.io` folder is opened in VSCode you should have all the files/folders in the folder listed on the left hand side when the explorer (the icon just under the magnifying glass on the left) is expanded.
+All the markdown files you make should be placed in the `content/` folder, located in the root of `istrail-lab.github.io`.

 To make a new markdown file select the `content/` folder by pressing on it in the file explorer.
 Then click the button at the top of the explorer (page with a little plus icon) to make a new file.
 You'll be asked to enter a name for the file.
 To make sure its a markdown file be sure that this name ends in `.md`.
 To add a new folder is very similar, except you use the new folder button (folder icon with a plus icon).